SamScholefield/empty-project/README.md

 ## To use

-Assuming you have Node, NPM and the ANgular CLI installed use the below where `<my-new-project-directory>` is the author specified name of the directory to be created to hold the clone.
+Assuming you have Node, NPM and the Angular CLI installed use the below where `<my-new-project-directory>` is the author specified name of the directory to be created to hold the clone.

 * `$ git clone https://github.com/SamScholefield/empty-project <my-new-project-directory>`
 * `$ cd <my-new-project-directory>`